 - For roasting, put a small pan on medium heat.
 Once the pan is heated, dry-roast the rice in it on a medium flame for 5-7 minutes.
 Keep stirring the rice.

-- The rice gives out an aroma, starts fluttering and turns into light brown.
+- The rice gives out an aroma, starts fluttering and turns light brown.
 As this happens, turn off the heat and let the rice cool.

 - Once the rice cools down, transfer it to a clean grinder.
 Grind the rice for two minutes or for the desired time to turn it into a fine powder.